NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Anjana Thanguturi
 Need to work on recognizing the trigonometry functions.
 Once the functions are recognized need to work on the solutions of the expressions

+###### Sindhuja Vilipala
+Worked on trigonometric functions recognition but all functions are not recognized so once that functions are recognized need to work on execution of the functions.